rbaumbach/JumperCables/README.md

 ### Password

 These scripts are able to "cache" your password in order that all scripts can be run unattended.
 This is done by [generating a throw away SSH key and saving your password to file and encrypting it using ssl](https://github.com/rbaumbach/JumperCables/blob/master/installz/setup.sh), and then decrypting it whenever it's needed.
-[At the end of the scripts](https://github.com/rbaumbach/JumperCables/blob/master/installz/the-end.sh) this encrypted file along with the throw away SSH is deleted.
+[At the end of the scripts](https://github.com/rbaumbach/JumperCables/blob/master/installz/the-end.sh) this encrypted file along with the throw away SSH key is deleted.

 ## Acknowledgements